 Are you dreaming of a white Christmas?

 Minnesota.
 Maine.
 Upstate New York.
 The Allegheny Mountains of Pennsylvania and West Virginia.
 Practically anywhere in Idaho.
 And of course, the Rockies or the Sierra Nevada Mountains.
-These are the places where weather history suggests you want to be if you're looking for the best chance of a white Christmas.
+These are the parts of the Lower 48* where weather history suggests you want to be if you're looking for the best chance of a white Christmas.

 The 1981–2010 Climate Normals are the latest three-decade averages of several climatological measurements.
-This dataset contains daily and monthly Normals of temperature, precipitation, snowfall, heating and cooling degree days, frost/freeze dates, and growing degree days calculated from observations at approximately 9,800 stations operated by NOAA’s National Weather Service.
+This collection contains daily and monthly normals of temperature, precipitation, snowfall, heating and cooling degree days, frost/freeze dates, and growing-degree days calculated from observations at approximately 9,800 stations operated by NOAA’s National Weather Service.

-While the map shows the climatological probability that a snow depth of at least one inch will be observed on December 25, the actual conditions this year may vary widely from these probabilities because the weather patterns present will determine the snow on the ground or snowfall on Christmas day.
+While the map shows the historical probability that a snow depth of at least one inch will be observed on December 25, the actual conditions in any year may vary widely from these because the weather patterns present will determine the snow on the ground or snowfall on Christmas day.
 These probabilities are useful as a guide only to show where snow on the ground is more likely.
 For prediction of your actual weather on Christmas Day, check out your local forecast at Weather.gov.

 This post was adapted from an article first published by the National Climatic Data Center.
-It was first published on December 11, 2013, and was updated on December 11, 2014.
+It was first published on December 11, 2013, and is reviewed each year and updated as needed.